 If you just want service as fast as possible, it’s likely you can install Optimum yourself with a self-install kit.
 This is just a question of hooking the modem and router up to the cable jack in your house and having an Optimum rep talk you through activation over the phone.

 Modem and Router Leasing Fees

-Verizon Fios encourages customers to use their default gateway device, usually the Fios Quantum Gateway, for a monthly fee of $10/month.
-They also offer the option to purchase it outright, although you might find a better price from a third-party retailer.
+Verizon Fios encourages customers to use their default gateway device, the Fios Quantum Gateway router, for a fee of $15/month.
+This rental fee is waived for customers who purchase the Fios Gigabit Connection.
+They also offer the option to purchase the router outright, although you might find a better price from a third-party retailer.
 (Just keep in mind that you get what you pay for.)

 If you want to save the monthly fee and use your own router that isn’t a Verizon router, you’ll have to ask them to switch your ONT (Optical Network Terminal) box to ethernet and run an ethernet wire to your router.
 This can be tricky if it’s a long trip between your ONT and your living room — but likely worth it if you want to use a fancier third-party router.
 More information on this is available in our Verizon Fios review.

 Optimum Online charges a $5/month fee for their standard modem.
 They include a high-speed router for free, although it will double as a public Wi-Fi hotspot.
 While the public network is separate from your personal one, this practice has raised security concerns for some customers.

 Purchasing your own router for Optimum will save you money in the long run.
 Optimum provides information on compatible models on their site.

 Verizon Fios vs Optimum TV Plans: Fios is Usually the Stronger Value